-With no minimum credit score requirement, NetCredit also offers alternative loans to borrowers in select states.
-Unsecured loans range from $1,000 to $10,000 and NetCredit APRs that are quite reasonable.
-While companies similar to NetCredit have APRs that exceed 200% – in the state of California – its APRs range from 34% to 155%.
+NetCredit offers alternative loans to borrowers in select states with no minimum credit score requirement.
+Unsecured loans range from $1,000 to $10,000.
+NetCredit APRs are quite reasonable.
+While companies similar to NetCredit have APRs that exceed 200%, their APRs range from 34% to 155% in California.
 However, most bad credit loan APRs tend to average 84% and loan duration range from 6 to 60 months.
-Keep in mind though, NetCredit does not have a co-signer option.
+NetCredit does not have a co-signer option.

-The company also has no debt-to-income requirement and no minimum credit history requirement – which makes it great option for those with bad credit.
-Its only eligibility requirement is that you earn ‘steady income’ – which can be traditional employment, self-employment or retirement benefits.
-Moreover, NetCredit charges 0 application fees and there are 0 prepayment penalties.
+The company also has no debt-to-income requirement and no minimum credit history requirement, making it a great option for those with bad credit.
+Its only eligibility requirement is to earn ‘steady income,’ which can be traditional employment, self-employment, or retirement benefits.
+Moreover, NetCredit charges 0 application fees, and there are 0 prepayment penalties.
 As it relates to loan origination fees – according to its website – these vary based on your state of residence.
-Through the fee doesn’t always apply, when it does, it’s only charged if your loan is actually issued.
+The fee doesn’t always apply, and when it does, it’s only charged if your loan is actually issued.

 Moving on to refinancing, NetCredit has two options available: you can apply for a larger borrowing amount or lower your monthly payment.
-The downside though, is NetCredit provides the option at its own discretion.
+NetCredit provides the option at its own discretion.
 In your account portal, if you have an icon that says ‘I Want To Borrow More Money’ or ‘I Want To Lower My Payments,’ then you’re eligible for refinancing.
-If not, you must continue with the agreed upon loan terms.
+If not, you must continue with the agreed-upon loan terms.

 If you miss a loan payment, a $15 charge can apply if it goes 15 days past the due date.
-However, if you know in advance this will occur, you may qualify for a courtesy due date adjustment – which is similar to RiseCredit 7 day extension.
-Keep in mind though, your payment activity is reported to major credit bureaus, so late payments will hurt your credit score.
-Reporting is designed to help borrowers who make full and on-time payments increase their credit score, but it can be a double-edge sword.
+However, if you know this will occur in advance, you may qualify for a courtesy due to date adjustment – which is similar to RiseCredit’s 7-day extension.
+Your payment activity is reported to major credit bureaus, so that late payments will hurt your credit score.
+Reporting is designed to help borrowers who make full and on-time payments increase their credit score, but it can be a double-edged sword.

 High loan amounts up to $10,000.